01-Introduction

 The idea behind buffers is to have an intermediate system for the incoming data.

-Like, it's lunch break and people are working with your app way more then usually.
-There's more data coming in very very fast.
-Faster than the analytics of the storage can handle.
+Like, it's lunch break and people are working with your app way more than usual.
+There's more data coming in very very fast, faster than the analytics of the storage can handle.

-With a buffer you're buffering the incoming data.
+With a buffer, you buffer the incoming data.
 Processes for storage and analytics can take out only as much data as they can process.
 You are no longer in danger of overpowering systems.

 Buffers are also really good for building pipelines.

-You take data out of Kafka, you pre-process it and put it back into Kafka.
-Then with another analytics process you take the processed data back out and put it into a store.
+You take data out of Kafka, pre-process it, and put it back into Kafka.
+Then, with another analytics process, you take the processed data back out and put it into a store.

 Processing Framework#

-The analyse stage is where the actual analytics is done.
-Analytics, in the form of stream and batch processing.
+The analyse stage is where the actual analytics is done in the form of stream and batch processing.

 Streaming data is taken from ingest and fed into analytics.
 Streaming analyses the "live" data, thus generating fast results.